-As many students have either recently returned to the SCU campus area or have plans to travel back soon, we highlight the current situation in Santa Clara County and provide resources for those students who are currently quarantining or isolating due to a positive COVID-19 test or contact with someone who tested positive.
+We're providing resources for those students who have returned to the SCU campus area and are currently quarantining or isolating due to a positive COVID-19 test or contact with someone who tested positive.
 This can be a scary and lonely situation for many, and we want to make sure our students know they are not alone.

 - Come and get tested on campus once a week.
 Testing is a key piece of our response to the pandemic!
 No one will get in trouble for testing positive, and the more we can normalize the practice of testing, the better.

 - Talk to your friends about staying safe.
 This is not just about students - the virus does not care about our SCU bubble, so transmission among students will affect neighbors, community members, and people who can't work from home.

 If you are living on or near campus and attend classes in person, you are required to get tested weekly, unless you are fully vaccinated.
 Here is information on how to get tested at SCU.

 What should I do if someone with whom I’m in close contact tests positive for COVID-19?

 If you are in Santa Clara County, you should follow the county’s Home Quarantine Steps.